Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 ## Parse to JSON elements

-You can parse a string into a `JsonElement` to work with the JSON structure before converting it into a Kotlin type or string.
+You can parse a string into a `JsonElement` to work with the JSON structure before converting it into a Kotlin type or a string.
 To do so, use the [`Json.parseToJsonElement()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/parse-to-json-element.html) function.
 This function parses the input into a JSON element tree without decoding or deserializing it.